obsproject/obs-studio/docs/sphinx/reference-frontend-api.rst

 .. function:: obs_source_t *obs_frontend_get_current_preview_scene(void)

    :return: A new reference to the current preview scene if studio mode
-            is active, or the current scene if studio mode is not active
+            is active, or *NULL* if studio mode is not active.

 ---------------------------------------

 .. function:: void obs_frontend_set_current_preview_scene(obs_source_t *scene)

-   Sets the current preview scene in studio mode, or the currently active scene if not in studio mode.
+   Sets the current preview scene in studio mode.
+Does nothing if studio mode is disabled.

    :param scene: The scene to set as the current preview